-Committed fund balance - The portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority, the board of directors.
+The committed fund balance is the portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision-making authority, the board of directors.
 The constraint may be removed or changed only through formal action of the board of directors.

-Assigned fund balance - The portion of fund balance that is constrained by the government's intent to be used for specific purposes, but is neither restricted nor committed.
+The assigned fund balance is the portion of fund balance that is constrained by the government's intent to be used for specific purposes, but is neither restricted nor committed.
 Intent is expressed by the board of directors to be used for a specific purpose.
 Constraints imposed on the use of assigned amounts are more easily removed or modified than those imposed on amounts that are classified as committed.

-Unassigned fund balance - The residual portion of fund balance that does not meet any of the criteria described above.
+The unassigned fund balance is the residual portion of fund balance that does not meet any of the criteria described above.

-If more than one classification of fund balance is available for use when an expenditure is incurred, it is the District's policy to use the most restrictive classification first.
+For fund presentation purposes, if more than one classification of fund balance is available for use when an expenditure is incurred, it is the District's policy to use the most restrictive classification first.